bengl/bengl.github.com/_posts/2013-04-15-my-first-car.md

 ---
-layout: oldpost
+layout: newpost
 title: My First Car
 ---

 I'd like to talk about my first car.
 The thing is, I haven't had a first car.
 Sure I've driven a bunch of cars before, but I've never owned them.
 It's always been either my parents', my employers', friends' or car-sharing cars.
 However, I'm fairly certain that I've now driven what will be my first car.
 This weekend, I went to a Tesla store and did a test drive of the Model S. It's a beast of a car, and at some point in the near future, I'm pretty sure I'm going to buy one.